Resize text:

 Patients will usually be looked after at Leicester Royal Infirmary (LRI) until they are 16 years old.
 Between the ages of 16 and 18 we can offer a choice of treatment at LRI or Glenfield Hospital where our adult heart services are situated.
 Those children staying in hospital for treatments and tests are looked after in different areas of the children’s ward according to their age.
 Our older children have their own space on the ward to relax, watch TV and play computer games.
 There is also an area in the Outpatient department specifically tailored to our young patients needs.

-Once our patients have reached 19, they will have moved across to Glenfield Hospital for their ongoing care for both outpatient clinics and inpatient treatment.
+Once our patients have reached the age of 18, they will have moved across to Glenfield Hospital for their ongoing care for both outpatient clinics and inpatient treatment.
 We try and accommodate our young patients in their own room on the ward and have rooms for parents within the hospital if they want to stay.
 For our adult patients with special needs we also have the option of a parent or carer staying overnight in the same room.
 Our specialist nurses will be on hand to help make arrangements.

 What does transition of care mean?